Hughes-Genome-Group/zegamiutils/README.md

 ```

 ## Using at the Command Line
-To save typing lots of parameters and exposing your password on the command line - parameters are stored in a config file and this is given at the command line e.g
+To save typing lots of parameters and exposing your password on the command line, parameters are stored in a config file and this is given as the first argument e.g
 ```
 python -m zegami.zegamiutils config.json
 ```

-The config is a json file (see example_configs)  with the following parameters
+The config is a json file (see example_configs)  with the following parameters:-

 * *username* required - your zegami username (usually your email address)
 * *password* required  - your password